 During the year, the Group changed its macro-economic variables forecast in line with the prevailing market conditions.
-The Group also reviewed its LGD models and made appropriate changes.

 Measurement of ECL continued

 Risks of the Group's credit portfolio are continuously assessed and monitored on the basis of exceptions, management information reports and returns generated by the business and credit units.
 Credit risk is also monitored on an ongoing basis with formal monthly and/or quarterly reporting to ensure that senior management is aware of shifts in the credit quality of the portfolio along with changing external factors.